lottehime/AssemblyCheck/README.md

 AssemblyCheck
 -------

-Simple drop in file to print assemblies and info + check security critical and output to console and or log file.
+Simple drop in file to print PlayStation Mobile Unity assemblies and info + check security critical and output to console and or log file.

 -------
 Usage